bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Requesting User Information {#request-subject}

-If the RC is requesting information about the RO from the AS, it sends a `subject` element as a JSON object.
+If the RC is requesting information about the RO from the AS, it sends a `subject` field as a JSON object.
 This object MAY contain the following fields (or additional fields defined in [a registry TBD](#IANA)).